staticweb-io/rate-limit/README.md

 of our application, where both the quota and the TTL would be looked up from the user database after the user has been authenticated.

-The easiest way to do this with ring-congestion would be to attach the rate limit information to the request, e.g. in the authentication middleware, and then simply look them up from the request in `get-quota` and `get-ttl`:
+The easiest way to do this with `rate-limit` would be to attach the rate limit information to the request, e.g. in the authentication middleware, and then simply look them up from the request in `get-quota` and `get-ttl`: